-Figure 12 - The Edit Stimulus Profile GUI, Section2.
+Figure 14 - The Edit Profile GUI, Section 2

-The final profile can be named, saved (it will have a .SPF extension) and retrieved later for execution using the buttons Load Profile and Save Profile.
-Once the profile is defined (or loaded if previously defined) press OK - that light stimulus profile is now ready to be executed.
-Note that the Stimulus Profile can be changed and defined also by editing the profile file using Microsoft Excel.
 The file contains all the instructions necessary for the editing and it has all the variables available in the GUI.
 Open the file with Excel, and once the new profile is defined in the spreadsheet and ready to be used in an experiment, then the file should be closed and saved as Text (Tab delimited) keeping the same extension SPF.

-With the Manage Relative Spectral Sensitivity feature it is possible to upload and use a different Relative Spectral Sensitivity function than the one used by default, but this needs to be provided by the user.
+With the Manage Relative Spectral Sensitivity feature it is possible to upload and use a different Relative Spectral Sensitivity function than the one used by default (for human) but this needs to be provided by the user.
 The new Relative Spectral Sensitivity must be provided as an ASCII file of two columns for photopic and scotopic defining the function within the range 400nm and 700nm and increment of 1nm.
-Each row corresponds to a 1nm increment.
+Each row corresponding to a 1nm increment.
 Please contact NeurOptics for further instructions.